 Conservation organizations, independent biologists and even the BC Liberals have acknowledged habitat destruction, including logging, as the root cause of caribou decline.

 Trail cameras set up in the area captured an image of a wolf.
 “This wolf puts a face to the cull.
-He or she is either now dead, at the hands of the BC Liberals and Bighorn Helicopters, or is their “Judas” wolf.
+He or she is likely either now dead, at the hands of the government and their contractors, or is their “Judas” wolf.
 Both possibilities are beyond comprehension,” said Knowles.

 Anyone with information about the South Peace and South Selkirk culls is encouraged to get in touch with the organization.